Call 2002 (Lincoln’s Inn)

 Alongside her court practice Lucy writes and talks on family law and has particular interests in issues arising from the involvement of litigants in person in family cases, and in issues surrounding the publication of information arising from family proceedings and transparency.

 Lucy has a background in education law and has represented clients at SENDIST and Child Support Tribunals, and she is able to draw upon her experience in that field in family work.

 Lucy is the author of ‘The Family Court without a Lawyer – A Handbook for Litigants in Person‘ (2nd edition 2014, Bath Publishing).

 Lucy has also produced a series of free self-help videos for Litigants in Person.
 The three videos are available to view for free on YouTube here or via the website accompanying the book (www.nofamilylawyer.co.uk).

 In March 2011 Lucy was named one of The Times’ best legal bloggers for her Pink Tape family law blog.
 In May 2011 The Guardian described Lucy as “one of the best legal bloggers for style and content”.
 Lucy was awarded the Family Law Readers Commentary Award 2012, and was shortlisted for Most Innovative Family Lawyer for her writing on Pink Tape.
 In October 2014 Lucy was shortlisted for a third time for the Readers’ Commentary award.
-Lucy writes for the New Statesman.
+Lucy has written for various publications including the New Statesman and Guardian.

 Lucy is a Bar Pro Bono Unit panel member.